nayanjyoti1234/Reading_list/README.md

 For global state : context used .

-This small applictaion demostartes how you can avoid usage of redux in React Applications.
+This small applictaion demostrates how you can avoid usage of redux in React Applications.